-5. RESOURCE LANDS AND, CRITICAL AREAS AND SHORELINES
+5. RESOURCE LANDS AND CRITICAL

 There is a growing body of state and federal laws, which mandate that local governments identify and protect certain types of land uses and environmentally sensitive areas.
 Although the Tribes are generally exempt for sovereignty reasons, they have adopted measures of their own.
-The State of Washington's Growth Management Act (GMA) requires the City to classify and designate resource lands and to classify, designate, and regulate development in critical areas.
-The Shoreline Management Act of 1971 (SMA) as it now exists or hereinafter amended) mandates that the City prepare and enforce a shoreline master program, comprised of a comprehensive plan and zoning ordinance for shoreline areas.
-The City is also required to adopt and enforce flood damage prevention ordinances in order to maintain coverage under the National Flood Insurance Program.
+The State of Washington's Growth Management Act (GMA) requires the city to classify and designate resource lands and to classify, designate, and regulate development in critical areas.
+The city is also required to adopt and enforce flood damage prevention ordinances in order to maintain coverage under the National Flood Insurance Program.
 While the federal government has not established regulations directly affecting local land use planning, there is a substantial body of law that regulates development of wetlands, construction in flood hazard areas and impact development through clean air and water regulations.
-This section of the land use element is intended to ensure that Omak is meeting the requirements of the Growth Management Act and the Shoreline Management Act.
+This section of the land use element is intended to ensure that Omak is meeting the requirements of the Growth Management Act.

 Area residents are concerned about their "quality of life" and the environmental attributes that contribute to the rural lifestyle.
-Resource Lands and, Critical Areas, and Shorelines all play a significant role in the "quality of life" enjoyed by people living, working or playing in the Greater Omak Area.
+Resource Lands and Critical Areas play a significant role in the "quality of life" enjoyed by people living, working or playing in the Greater Omak Area.
 Therefore, this section of the plan plays a crucial role in maintaining community desires into the future.

-The City has historically had a cooperative working relationship with Okanogan County when working to comply with GMA requirements and other environmental protection mandates.
+The city has historically had a cooperative working relationship with Okanogan County when working to comply with GMA requirements and other environmental protection mandates.
 During 1993 and 1994, Omak and other Okanogan County communities participated in a coordinated planning effort with Okanogan County that included broad citizen participation in order to comply with Resource Land and Critical Areas provisions of the Growth Management Act.
 In an attempt to maintain reasonable consistency between the county and municipal jurisdictions, information that was collected in that joint planning activity was used to create the City's original process for the classification and designation of resource lands and the classification, designation and regulation of critical areas.

 Subsequently, during 2001 through 2006, the City completed the review and revisions to this plan and existing land use regulations to incorporate the use of Best Available Science in the identification and protection of critical areas.
 The City also conducted a review and revised its Critical Areas regulations and comprehensive plan provisions in 2013/14.
-In addition, the City, in cooperation with Okanogan County and the other cities and towns in the County has been working on an update of its Shoreline Master Program which includes consistent measures to protect critical areas within shoreline jurisdiction.

-Furthermore, Okanogan County is nearing the end of a process to update its 1964 Comprehensive Plan which means that as of the time of this update of the City's Resource

-Lands and Critical Areas provisions, there appears to be some relatively significant changes to the County's approach to classify and designate resource lands of long term commercial significance.
+Furthermore, Okanogan County is nearing the end of a process to update its 1964 Comprehensive Plan which means that as of the time of this update of the City's Resource Lands and Critical Areas provisions, there appears to be some relatively significant changes to the County's approach to classify and designate resource lands of long-term commercial significance.
 The scope of the changes to the County's critical areas provisions will not be fully known until the comprehensive plan update is complete.